I’m going to be upfront about this: I am a recent convert to microfiber for chemical free cleaning. And you know what converts are like…

-So the cons are they are not truly sustainable, in the sense that organically grown hemp is (cotton’s not the greatest example, because it takes so much water to grow).
+So the cons are they are not truly sustainable [with the exception of those made from recycled plastic], in the sense that organically grown hemp is (cotton’s not the greatest example, because it takes so much water to grow, and if it’s not organic a LOT of pesticides as well).
 But, neither is almost anything else, and these do last.
 The Norwex clothes are guaranteed for two years, and most people seem to use them for much longer than that, even up to ten years.
 Enjo appears to be similar.

 The pros are: they last a long time, they work – really, they do – and they make it really easy to say no to toxic chemicals, because they work just with water, and they save me money and packaging on vinegar and the like.